Why First Steps Fertility & Women’s Health

 Supportive, Low-Pressure Environment

 IVF can be the right choice for some.
 It is not the first step for everyone.
-Because IVF is not a service we provide, you will never feel pressured to do it.
-When IVF is the best path, we will explain why and refer you to a trusted center.
+Because IVF is not a service I provide, you will never feel pressured to do it.
+When IVF is the best path, I will explain why and refer you to a trusted center.

 Thoughtful Fertility Assessments

-We start with a complete look at both partners so we understand your unique fertility picture before suggesting any treatment.
+I start with a complete look at both partners so we understand your unique fertility picture before suggesting any treatment.
 Testing may include hormone and ovarian reserve labs, ultrasound imaging, and semen analysis.
-From there, we explain what the results mean in plain language and outline next steps that fit your goals and comfort level.
+From there, I explain what the results mean in plain language and outline next steps that fit your goals and comfort level.

 Gentle Treatments with Clear Guidance

-Our lower-tech fertility treatments focus on timing, balance, and support—not pressure.
-Whether it’s ovulation induction, intrauterine insemination (IUI), or cycle monitoring, we walk you through every stage so you always know what’s happening and why.
-Our goal is steady progress that respects your body’s natural rhythm.
+My lower-tech fertility treatments focus on timing, balance, and support—not pressure.
+Whether it’s ovulation induction, intrauterine insemination (IUI), or cycle monitoring, I’ll walk you through every stage so you always know what’s happening and why.
+My goal is steady progress that respects your body’s natural rhythm.

 Frequently Asked Questions